Assault & Battery Lawyer in Connecticut

 Erin Field is on your side if you have been charged with assault in the state of Connecticut.

 Assault is a very serious charge that can result in substantial jail time depending on the circumstances.

 In many cases, an assault charge is the result of a fight where the alleged victim is either the one who called the police, or got the worst of it, regardless of who actually started it.

-But when you are facing a serious criminal charge in Connecticut, you need an experienced assault and battery lawyer to argue on your behalf, and work to get the charged reduced or dismissed.
+But when you are facing a serious criminal charge, you need an experienced defense attorney to argue on your behalf, and work to get the charge reduced or dismissed.